allgoewer/wacky-rustfmt/README.md

 > Make a rust program that outputs 'a', but after running 'cargo fmt' outputs 'b' instead.

 At the time of writing this code (2023-03-02) the code in `src/main.rs` does exactly that.
+See the GitHub [issue](https://github.com/rust-lang/rustfmt/issues/5377) for an explanation of the rustfmt bug.

 ```
 % cargo r